hzwer/ECCV2022-RIFE/README.md

 **You can easily use [colaboratory](https://colab.research.google.com/github/hzwer/arXiv2020-RIFE/blob/main/Colab_demo.ipynb) to have a try and generate the [our youtube demo](https://www.youtube.com/watch?v=LE2Dzl0oMHI).**

 Our model can run 30+FPS for 2X 720p interpolation on a 2080Ti GPU.
-Currently our method supports 2X,4X interpolation for 1080p video, and multi-frame interpolation between a pair of images.
+Currently, our method supports 2X,4X interpolation for 1080p video, and multi-frame interpolation between a pair of images.
 Everyone is welcome to use our alpha version and make suggestions!

 16X interpolation results from two input images: